 The provision for credit losses reflects our internal calculation and judgment of the appropriate amount of the allowance for credit losses.
-The adoption of ASU No. 2016-13, "Measurement of Credit Losses on Financial Instruments" or "CECL" has significantly changed the methodology of how we measure credit losses (see Note 1 to the Consolidated Financial Statements for more information).
+The adoption of ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments or "CECL" has significantly changed the methodology of how we measure credit losses (see Note 1 to the Consolidated Financial Statements for more information).
 We maintain the allowance for credit losses at levels we believe are appropriate to cover our estimate of expected credit losses over the life of loans in the portfolio as of the end of the reporting period.
 The allowance for credit losses is determined through detailed quarterly analyses of our loan portfolio.
 The allowance for credit losses is based on our loss experience, changes in the economic environment, reasonable and supportable forecasts, as well as an ongoing assessment of credit quality and environmental factors not reflective in historical loss rates.
 Additional qualitative factors that are considered in determining the amount of the allowance for credit losses are concentrations of credit risk (geographic, large borrower, and industry), changes in underwriting standards, changes in collateral value, experience and depth of lending staff, trends in delinquencies, and the volume and terms of loans.

-We recorded a credit provision of \$140,000 during the three months ended March 31, 2024 compared to no provision being recorded during the three months ended March 31, 2023.
-The credit provision recorded during the first three months of 2024 was primarily due to the decrease in the general reserves allocated to our residential mortgage loan portfolio as a large amount of residential mortgage loans were moved from loans held for investment to loans held for sale during the quarter.
-Our ACL as a percentage of gross loans for the periods ended March 31, 2024, December 31, 2023 and March 31, 2023 was 0.58%, 0.57% and 0.63%, respectively.
+We recorded a provision for credit losses of \$582,000 and \$314,000 during the three and nine months ended September 30, 2024 compared to a credit to the provision for credit losses of \$381,000 and \$797,000 during the three and nine months ended September 30, 2023.
+The provision expense recorded during the nine months ended September 30, 2024 was primarily due to the increase in reserves allocated to our individually analyzed loans, as well as the increase in general reserves allocated to our commercial real estate loan portfolio due to higher loan balances, partially offset by the decrease in the general reserves allocated to our residential mortgage loan portfolio as a large amount of residential mortgage loans were sold during the period.
+Our ACL as a percentage of gross loans for the periods ended September 30, 2024, December 31, 2023 and September 30, 2023 was 0.60%, 0.57% and 0.58%, respectively.
 Our ACL as a percentage of gross loans is relatively lower than our peers due to our high percentage of residential mortgage loans, which tend to have lower allowance for credit loss ratios compared to other commercial or consumer loans due to their low LTVs.